bbonev/yascreen/README.md

 ## Architecture

 yascreen uses an opaque data structure, allocated by the library and dynamically resized when needed - `yascreen_init(int sx, int sy)` / `yascreen_resize(yascreen *s, int sx, int sy)`.
 An application may specify (0,0) for both calls to let yascreen detect the size or use a fixed size.
+In case the terminal has zero size or does not support the `TIOCGWINSZ` `ioctl`, the size will default to 80x24.

 There are two modes of operation - telnet protocol over socket or running in terminal.
 For sockets the event loop would typically be handled outside of the library while for terminals a built-in event loop may be used.